mltdll/coordinate/README.md

 `
 2. Activate virtual environment:
     * On Windows: `venv\Scripts\activate`
-    * On Linux or MacOS: `venv/bin/activate`
+    * On Linux or MacOS: `source venv/bin/activate`
-      * If you are using non-standard shell, you may have to execute different file in `venv/bin/`, such as `venv/bin/activate.fish` for fish.
+      * If you are using non-standard shell, you may have to source different file in `venv/bin/`, such as `venv/bin/activate.fish` for fish.
 3. Install requirements: `pip install -r requirements.txt`
 4. Apply migrations: `python manage.py migrate`
 5. Run the server! `python manage.py runserver`